Robust Generalization of Quadratic Neural Networks via Function Identification: Function Identification of QNNs

 Traditional statistical bounds on parameter identification can provide guarantees for arbitrary covariate shift.
 In particular, suppose we have a bound of the form

 and assume that the model family $f_{\theta}$ is $K$-Lipschitz continuous in $\theta$; then, we have

 with probability at least $1-\delta$ according to $p(Z)$.
 In particular, this bound holds for any covariate distribution $q$.
-Our goal is to extend these techniques to quadratic neural networks, which are overparameterized so we cannot identify the true parameters $\theta^*$---i.e., (\ref{eqn:identification}) does not hold.
+Our goal is to extend these techniques to quadratic neural networks (QNNs), which are over-parameterized so we cannot identify the true parameters $\theta^*$---i.e., (\ref{eqn:identification}) does not hold.